jeffcwj/openmw-cn-android/docs/source/reference/modding/animation-blending.rst

 ``easing`` is an animation blending function, i.e., a style of transition between animations, look below to see the list of possible easings.

-``duration`` is a transition duration in seconds, 0.2-0.4 are usually reasonable transition times, but this highly depends on your use case.
+``duration`` is the transition duration in seconds, 0.2-0.4 are usually reasonable transition times, but this highly depends on your use case.

 Bottom-most rule takes precedence in the animation config files.